 Under extreme circumstances, due-date extensions can be granted by administration.
-Families should never assume that administration will automatically grant these requests.
+Families should never assume that the administration will automatically grant these requests.
 Due-date extensions must be requested before the due date and on a school day.
 Requests received on or past the due date, or on a non-school day will most likely not be granted.
-If the extension is being requested due to illness or injury, a doctor's note will be required before administration will consider granting an extension.
-In case of computer- or internet-issues, students are required to contact their classroom teachers immediately to communicate the issue, so please have a hardcopy of all teachers' names and phone numbers.